Covariant Function Algebras of Invariant Characters of Normal Subgroups: Preliminaries and Notations

 We then review structure of classical $L^p$-spaces of covariant functions of characters of normal subgroups.
 Let $\lambda_{G}$ be a left Haar measure on $G$ and $\lambda_N$ be a left Haar measure on $N$.
 Suppose that $\lambda_{G/N}$ is the left Haar measure on the quotient group $G/N$ normalized with respect to Weil's formula (\ref{6}).
-For every $1\le p<\infty$ and $\psi\in \mathcal{C}_\xi(G,N)$, define the norm
+For every $1\le p<\infty$ and $\psi\in \mathcal{C}_\xi(G,N)$, the covariant norm is defined by

 We then assume that $L^p_\xi(G,N)$ is the Banach completion of the normed linear space $\mathcal{C}_\xi(G,N)$ with respect to $\|\cdot\|_{(p)}$.
 The completion norm is also denoted by $\|\cdot\|_{(p)}$.
-Invoking the structure of $L^p_\xi(G,N)$, as the Banach completion of a normed space, one can identify the abstract space $L^p_\xi(G,N)$ with a linear space of complex-valued functions on $G$, where two functions are identified when they are equal locally almost everywhere, see Remark 4.10 of \cite{AGHF.ch.normal.mod}.
+Invoking the structure of $L^p_\xi(G,N)$, as the Banach completion of a normed space, one can identify the abstract space $L^p_\xi(G,N)$ with a linear space of complex-valued functions on $G$, where two functions are identified when they are equal locally almost everywhere, see Remark 3.6 of \cite{AGHF.ch.normal.mod}.